Skip to main content

 The manor above the old market centre of Slovenske Konjice

 In the shadow of the mighty Konjiška gora and the tranquility of the charming park by Trebnik, which continues into the over 870-year-old town centre of Slovenske Konjice, there is a strong pulse of the past.
-Today, the Trebnik manor is generally accessible and intended for the implementation of health and related activities in Building B, as well as catering and tourism or accommodation, and some departments of the Slovenske Konjice Music School have found a home in Building A.
+Today, the Trebnik Manor is generally accessible and intended for the implementation of health and related activities in Building B, as well as catering and tourism or accommodation, and some departments of the Slovenske Konjice Music School have found a home in Building A.

 FOR THE ROMANTICS:

-An islet with a bench and a connecting bridge in the middle of a pond in a city park.
+An islet with a bench and a connecting bridge situated in the middle of a pond in a city park.

 FOR SPORTS ENTHUSIASTS: